“Nau Mai, Haere Mai”

 Thank you for providing your child with tissues for class use.

 Our School Library

 Our library day is Tuesday and your child is able to take out 2 Books each week, for up to 2 weeks.
-Library books need to be returned each Tuesday so that your child can take out new books.
-The Library Computer keeps a record of books each child takes out and will not issue more until books are returned and scanned back into the system.
+Library books need to be returned within the 2 weeks so children can can take out 2 more new books.
+The Library Computer keeps a record of the books issued to each child and will not allow further books to be issued until these are returned and scanned back into the system.